binaryage/xrefresh/Readme.txt

 License notes
 -------------
-XRefresh is a free software.
+XRefresh is free software.
 For full details see License.txt.

 XRefresh is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

 If you find this program usefull, please spread a word about it.
-You can support it by more ways, see http://xrefresh.com/donate
+You can support it by more ways, see http://xrefresh.com/about There is also list of project contributors.

-List of contributors is available here: http://xrefresh.com/people

 Thank you for using this software.